alexandradew/alexandradew/README.md

-### Olá, meu nome é Alex Andrade.
-Sou um desenvolvedor front-end em busca do full-stack!
+### Hi, my name is Alex Andrade.
+I'm a front-end developer aiming to be a full stack soon!

 <div align="left">
   <a href="https://github.com/alexandradew">